MrinallU/Cubic-Spline-Interpolator/README.md

 ```

 Output:
-A extrapolated spline connecting those three points using a cubic polynomial, followed by a graph showing the curve.
+A extrapolated spline connecting the three points, followed by a graph displaying the curve.